RayHightower/RayHightower.com/about/index.markdown

 Driven by a desire to improve the world through business, Hightower launched [BizDayGlobal](https://BizDayGlobal.com), a video podcast where business leaders serve others by sharing knowledge.
 Hightower is active with the Boy Scouts of America where he teaches future leaders about budgeting and time management.

 In 2017, Hightower launched [Bridgetown Partners](https://BridgetownPartners.com).
-Bridgetown is a buyer of commercial real estate in Arizona and Texas, with a special focus on 50-120 unit multifamily properties.
+Bridgetown is a buyer of commercial real estate in Arizona, Tennessee, and Texas, with a special focus on 50-150 unit multifamily properties.

 ### Tech Leadership & Speaking